GIXLabs/SAndC/Lab6/README.md

    1. **Note:** You may need to change the pin number at the top of the code depending on how you wired it.
 5. As you get each sensor working, take each one to the ice-water and boiling-water baths.
 6. ✏️ Record reading of the sensor in ice water & boiled water.
-7. ✏️ Using the fact that ice-water is very close to 0 deg C and boiling water is very close to 100C, derive 2nd order polynomial calibration factors for thermistor.
-(If you find your type-K sensor or one-wire sensor is also not very accurate, you can also perform calibration.
-In this case, a linear calibration is often good enough)

 ## Thermistor: